-Obviously, for a large and realistic network, implementation of an MDP-based CAC mechanism is practically infeasible.
-Thus, we propose a four-step decomposition algorithm to extend the results of a single-link single-wavelength network to multi-link multi-wavelength tandem and ring network.
+Obviously, for a large tandem network, implementation of an MDP-based CAC mechanism is practically infeasible.
+Thus, we propose a four-step decomposition algorithm to extend the results of a single-link single-wavelength network to a multilink multi-wavelength network.

-Step 1: For each hop, say hop i, partition the set of available wavelengths into subsets, each of which is dedicated to one of o-d pairs using hop i.
+Step 1: Divide the set of available wavelengths into different subsets; each subset is dedicated to one of the o-d pairs.
 Let W_m denote the total number wavelengths in the subset dedicated to o-d pair m.
 Let M_i denote the number of the o-d pairs that use hop i as part of their routes, then equality $W_1 + W_2 + ... + W{M_i} = W$ must be satisfied.
-In this paper, we consider two following examples; The first example is a 2-hop tandem network shown in Fig. 2.
-In this case, the set of available wavelengths is divided into two different subsets; one of which is dedicated to o-d 2, and the other one to o-d 1 and o-d 3.
+In this paper, we consider a 2-hop network shown in Fig. 2.
+In this case, the set of available wavelengths is divided into two different subsets; one of which is then dedicated to o-d 2, and the other one to o-d 1 and o-d 3.
 (Since o-d 1 and o-d 3 use separate hops, they can share the same subset of wavelengths.)
 More precisely, we dedicate half of the wavelengths to o-d 2 and the other half to the other pairs, $W_1 = W_2 = W_3 = W/2$.
-As the second example, we consider a 4-node unidirectional ring network depicted in Fig. 3.
-One can note that in this example there are one set of one-hop paths $\{o-d \ 1, o-d \ 2, o-d \ 3, o-d \ 4\}$, and two sets of non-overlapping two-hop paths {o-d 5, o-d 7} and $\{o-d\ 6,\ o-d\ 8\}$.
-As a result, the total wavelengths can be partitioned into three subsets; one set is dedicated to o-d 1 through o-d 4, and one set to o-d 5 and o-d 7, and the last set is assigned to o-d 6 and o-d 8.
-Therefore, we have $W_i = W/3, i = 1, 2, ..., 8.$